busterwood/Caching/README.md

 # Memory Overhead

-The folloing shows the memory allocated, and final bytes held:
+The following shows the memory allocated and final bytes held for adding a number of items to the cache.
+No collection (or eviction)  occurs during these tests.

 ### 1,000 items